 Making Filipino Omelet is quick and easy.
 The procedure is so simple to the point that newbies can easily understand and apply.
-Tomato, onion, and eggs are the basic components of this recipe — other vegetables can be added according to your preference.
+Tomato, onion, and eggs are the basic components of this recipe.
+More vegetables can be added according to your preference.
 This recipe is in its simplest form.

 I make Filipino omelet for breakfast if I have around 12 minutes to spare.
 This is the average time needed to complete this dish.
 Sometimes, I add a can of sardines or tuna flakes to create variations.
 I find it best to eat with a popular Filipino bun known as Pandesal.

 Tip: It can be challenging to flip the omelet while retaining its shape.
 Let me share with you a tip on how to easily cook both sides of the omelet while keeping the round shape intact especially when you are using a wide pan.
-You see, it becomes a challenge to flip the omelet depending on the size of your spatula and pan.
-One technique that I do is to slide the omelet to a plate.
+A technique that I use is to slide the omelet to a plate.
 I then place the plate with the omelet (uncooked side on top) on my left hand while I cover the plate with the pan using my right hand.
 At this point, all I needed is to flip the pan back to its position while holding the plate against it.
 After I removed the plate from the pan, the uncooked side of the omelet is facing down and ready to be cooked.
 Continue to cook the other side of the egg until done.

 Try this Filipino Omelet recipe.
 Let me know what you think.